prasannax1/starships/README.md

  * Sections 3, 5, 6, 10, 11, 13 and 14 contain two light *Magpie Class* science vessels each.

  * Section 4 hangar is actually a repair shop.
-It contains a standard Federation Warp Tug, and empty space to take apart and repair any ship of the *Aviaru* line-up.
+It contains a standard Federation Warp Tug, and empty space to take apart and repair any ship of the *Aviary* line-up.

  * Section 7 & Section 9 - internal security doesn't need ships, so both of these are used to store the 12 *Vulture Class* corvettes of the external security department.